Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Cybersecurity is the protection of digital systems and the information contained within these systems against cyberattacks.
 Specifically, cybersecurity seeks to protect the confidentiality, integrity and availability of digital systems and the associated data and processes they maintain.
 Cybersecurity is a subset of information security which looks at the broader protection of information in both digital and physical form.
 Along with physical protection, cybersecurity needs to be part of the overall security strategy at a nuclear facility, and enhancing cybersecurity capabilities in the nuclear industry is a main priority for WINS.

-Participant discussions and questions are greatly encouraged.
+Participant discussions and questions were greatly encouraged.

 Date: 13-17 February 2023